MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/live-sites-downloads.md

 * [Xbox Live Unity plug-in](https://github.com/Microsoft/xbox-live-unity-plugin)

 > [!WARNING]
 > Because this is an Xbox Live Creators Program tool, the Xbox Live Unity plug-in will not provide the full suite of Xbox Live features.
-To see what Xbox Live services are available, see the table of supported features in [Joining a developer program](get-started/join-dev-program/developer-program-overview.md).
+To see what Xbox Live services are available, see [Features supported for each developer program](feature-comparison-table.md).

 ## Xbox Live Platform Extensions SDK